ThePython10110/ExchangeClone/README.md

         * It is now impossible to transmute between bedrock and barriers (MCL).
 I thought it was funny originally, but now I'm realizing that I don't want this to be annoying to people who run servers (are there any servers with this mod?)
     * It now costs 4 dark/red matter to make a block, which is great news if you already have some (because they're now worth more), but not so great if you don't.
 Sorry and you're welcome.
     * Tool abilities now have no energy cost (to match ProjectE).
-    * Tool abilities now take upgrades into account (silk touch, fortune, etc.) except for the sword AOE ability (which would require more irritating hacky workarounds).
+    * Tool abilities now take upgrades into account (silk touch, fortune, etc.) except for the sword AOE ability (which would require irritating hacky workarounds).
-    * Several neutral mobs (endermen, spiders, piglins) are now affected by the dark/red matter sword in "slay all" mode, to match ProjectE.
+    * Several neutral mobs (endermen, spiders, piglins) are now affected by the dark/red matter sword in "slay hostile" mode, to match ProjectE.
 * Bugfixes:
     * Fixed potion energy values
     * Fixed Red Matter Shield recipe
     * Fixed other modes of DM/RM tools not having energy values
     * Deconstructors and Constructors now use node timers again (but better than before), meaning they won't ever stop.
 (Previously, they would stop if there was too much energy to deconstruct or too little energy to construct.)
-    * Tool abilities now update nodes that require support (torches, sand, etc.)\*.
+    * Tool abilities now update nodes that require support (torches, sand, etc.).
     * MCL raw copper, iron, and gold blocks now correctly double in DM/RM furnaces.

 ### v5.4